zitherharpcommunity/blue_screen/README.md

 or unexpected termination of a crucial process or thread.

 ## Features
-- Supports run app in a safe mode with `runSafeMode` function.
+- Support run app in a safe mode with `runSafeMode` function or wrap widgets in a `SafeModeBuilder` to avoid throw an exception when run app in release mode.
-- Use `BlueScreenWidget` instead of the default `ErrorWidget` to show error messages.
+- You can use a `BlueScreenWidget` instead of the default `ErrorWidget` of Flutter to show error messages with `BlueScreenBuilder` widget or use it likes other widgets in your app.
-- Wrap widgets in a `SafeModeBuilder` to avoid throw an exception when run app in release mode.

 > **Safe mode** is a diagnostic mode of a computer operating system (OS).
 It can also refer to a mode of operation by application software.
 Safe mode is intended to help fix most, if not all, problems within an operating system.
 It is also widely used for removing rogue security software.